peterkhayes/extended-proptypes/README.md

 ### Collections
 - `collection`: An array or a plain object.
 - `collectionOf(validator)`: An array or a plain object whose values match the provided validator.
+- `keyedObject(regex)`: An object whose keys match the provided regex.
+- `keyedObjectOf(regex, validator)`: An object whose keys match the provided regex and whose values match the provided validator.
 - `iterable`: An iterable.
 Errors if enviroment does not support symbols.
-- `iterableOf(validator)`: An iterable whose values match the provided validator.
-Errors if enviroment does not support symbols.
-- `keyedObject(regex)`: An object whose keys match the provided regex.
-- `keyedObjectOf(regex, validator)`: An object whose keys match the provided regex and whose values match the provided validator.

 ### General Primatives
 - `constant(val)`: The provided val, only.
 - `primative`: a number, a string, or a boolean.
 - `stringMatching(regex)`: A string that matches the provided regex.
-- `stringWithLength(min, max=Infinity)`: A string with length between min and max.
+- `stringWithLength(min, max=Infinity)`: A string with length between min and max, inclusive.
+If only one argument is provided, requires exactly that length.
 - `hex`: A string consisting of hex characters, with an optional 0x at the beginning.
 - `date`: A date object.
 - `dateBetween(min, max=Infinity)`: A date object which is within the provided interval.